 Directly north, you can find the Limnothalassa Aliki Naxou National Park, great for a day out exploring the natural landscape.
 The Naxos Camping Grounds are nearby if you are interested in alternative accommodations.

 A good variety of mid-range hotels press up against the sand, with affordable options just metres from the beach.
-Directly north, on the same peninsula, is the region of Stelida, where you can find even more options for accommodation.
+Directly north, on the same peninsula, in the region of Stelida, where you can find even more options for accommodation and a tranquil Stelida Beach.

 The town is very near to the Naxos Apollon Airport, so is ideal if you’re travelling to or from the island by plane.
 Although this does mean that you may have to deal with some degree of noise from the air traffic.